MilesMcBain/friendlyeval/README.md

 1. Instruct `dplyr` to evaluate the literal **input** provided by your caller for the `arg` argument as a column **name**.
 So `double_col(mtcars, cyl)` would work.
 2. Instruct `dplyr` to evaluate the **value** bound to `arg` - "cyl" - as a column **name**, rather than treat it as a normal character vector.
 So `double_col(mtcars, arg = "cyl")` would work.

-`friendlyeval` provides a set of functions and operators for issuing dplyr these kind of instructions about how to treat function arguments.
+`friendlyeval` provides a set of functions and operators for issuing dplyr these kind of instructions about how to evaluate function arguments.
 It contains these 5 functions:

  function | usage
  --- | ---